PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/notes.md

 - gRPC protocol
 - Google Protocol Buffers

-Caused too many failures and compelxities, and this felt like studying for the CCNP SP, which was outside the lab scope.
+Caused too many failures and complexities, and this felt like studying for the CCNP SP, which was outside the lab scope.
 I've simplified it to basic policy monitoring instead.

 ---

 ## Network Design Decisions

-### Traffic Engineering Approach
 Removed complex telemetry and focused on basic SR-TE policies that demonstrate the concepts without getting lost in vendor-specific monitoring implementations.

 ---

-## Performance Testing Notes

-### Wireshark Analysis
+## Wireshark Analysis
 Compared to my previous projects, this one I planned to use Wireshark to measure actual latency differences and packets between:
 - IGP shortest path routing
 - SR-TE premium paths (Color 100)